stfc/docker-and-gh-actions-for-ml/docs/1-setting-up-git-flow.md

 ![choosing default branch](/images/setting-up-git-flow/default-branch.png)

-## Setting the API version
+## Getting the API version

-We want to be able to specify the version inside our application so that we can check what version the API is running dynamically.
+We want to be able to get the version of our app automatically, without needing to manually modify a file each time we want a new version.

-Well there's good news - we can get git to do this for us automatically!
+Well there's good news - we can get this out of git automatically!

 If you've set up your git flow and you're on either your master or dev branches, we can get our current version in semver format by simply running: